microspectrometer/dev-kit-2020/README.md

 - But the time breakdown is still useful internally:
     - use the 16-day estimate to finish embedded work
     - final deliverable describes minimum viable to further internal goals
+- The crossed-out dates are from the original estimate.
+    - I assumed my first working day back from Sensors Expo would be `7/2`
+    - But after Sensors Expo follow-up, meetings, July 4th, and Kurt's birthday on July 6th, my first day back on this project ended up being `7/9`

 ## Deliverables for August